PeanutNotCashew/ProjectOrientedProgramming/docs/README.md

 ## Upcoming Meetings

-- 02/14: In-person interest meeting after school in the cafeteria
+- 02/15: In-person interest meeting after school in the cafeteria.
+- 02/17: Informal meeting @2:30 PM on Zoom.
-- 02/17 & 02/19: Informal meetings @2:30 PM on Zoom.
+- 02/19: Informal meeting @2:30 PM on Zoom.
 - 02/27: Our first real meeting!
 Location undetermined.

 *Note: You are NOT required to go to all meetings or any interest meetings to join this club.*